 What is it?

-A new way to play your Game Boy Advance games on a high definition TV with stunning visual clarity and sub-frame input lag.
+A way to play your Game Boy Advance games on a high definition TV with stunning visual clarity and sub-frame input lag.
 The GBA Consolizer is an FPGA-based mod kit for the Game Boy Advance adding the ability to have a digital TV video output.
-The Game Boy Advance video is processed to produce reference level quality, with none of the stutter that plagues the Nintendo Game Boy Player.
+The Game Boy Advance video is processed to produce reference level quality, with none of the stutter that plagues the Nintendo Game Boy Player official software.

 What are the specs and features?